Login-Linjeforening-for-IT/beekeeper/Readme.md

 Service to monitor all the bees.

 ## Building
 To start the frontend run `docker compose up`.
-This will start the api on port 8001.
-The secrets required are detailed on the wiki.
+This will start the api.

 Required secrets:
 ```